Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-Finally, Figs.~\ref{fig:2e} and \ref{fig:2f} compare the theoretical result $\langle R_1\rangle$ of section \ref{eq:theory} with the sampled average $\overline{\mathcal{R}}$ of the quantity $\mathcal{R}$, as defined in Eq.~(\ref{eq:mathcalR}).
-In the gapless phase, we have $\langle R_1 \rangle = 0$, while in the gapped phase we obtain $\langle R_1 \rangle > 0$, which is once more reminiscent of a continuous phase transition between a spin-glass phase and a ferromagnetic phase.
-We observe that in the gapped phase direct diagonalization results are in very good agreement with the theoretical expressions, whereas in the gapless phase there are significant deviations between theory and direct diagonalization.
+Lastly, Panels (e) and (f) of Fig.~\ref{fig2} compare the theoretical result $\langle R_1\rangle$ of Sec.~\ref{eq:theory} with the sampled average $\overline{\mathcal{R}_1}$ of the quantity $\mathcal{R}_1$, as defined in Eq.~(\ref{eq:mathcalR}).
+In the gapless phase, we have $\langle R_1 \rangle = 0$, while in the gapped phase we obtain $\langle R_1 \rangle > 0$, which is reminiscent of a continuous phase transition between a spin-glass phase and a ferromagnetic phase.
+We observe that in the gapped phase direct diagonalization results are in very good agreement with the theoretical expressions for infinitely large matrices, whereas in the gapless phase there are significant deviations between theory and direct diagonalization results.
 These deviations are due to finite size effects, which are significant because of our convention to normalize the eigenvectors with Eq.~(\ref{eq:convR}).
-In spite of that, we see that direct diagonalization results slowly converge to the theoretical values as the matrix size $n$ increases.
+In spite of that, we observe that direct diagonalization results slowly converge to the theoretical values as the matrix size $n$ increases.

+Overall, we conclude that the theoretical results for the typical values of $ \lambda_1$, $ \lambda_2$, and $\langle R_1 \rangle$, presented in Sec.~\ref{eq:theory}, describe well the numerically estimates for their ensemble average.
+This is because in the regime $c(\rho+1)>1$ it is unlikely that a stochastic outlier eigenvalue exists.